At ULA Solicitors we are able to help individuals who find themselves in trouble with their local authority.

 2. Where the use of a building or site has changed without planning permission or does not comply with a planning condition.

-3. Where work is conducted on a building that does not comply with approved plans, or is in breach of a condition of the planning consent or permission.
+3. Where work is conducted on a building that does not comply with the approved plans or is in breach of a condition of the planning consent or permission.

 These offences will apply to the builder and the person instructing them.
 If an individual is prosecuted for these offences, their case may be tried in either the Magistrates' Court or the Crown Courts and can lead to fines and up to 24 months imprisonment in the Crown court.